rbaker26/SAP1EMU/.github/CONTRIBUTING.md

 #### Final Steps
 Once your pull request is approved, we will ask you to add your name to the [wall](https://sap1emu.net/Home/Contributors).
 Your name will not appear on GitHub until the code makes its way to the master branch.
-In addidtion, your name will not appear on the wall unill the code makes its way to the PROD branch.
+In addition, your name will not appear on the [wall](https://sap1emu.net/Home/Contributors) unill the code makes its way to the PROD branch.

 Once in PROD, it will take about 5-10 minutes for the Azure App to update and 1-2 minutes in master for the GitHub Page to update.